pawurb/WaitForIt/README.md

 - *"Ask user for a review, but only if he installed the app more then two weeks ago and launched it at least 5 times."*
 - *"Ask user to buy a subscription once every 3 days, but no more then 5 times in total."*

-Dealing with this kind logic usually involves manually saving data to `UserDefaults` and has to be redone from scratch for each scenario.
+Dealing with this kind of logic usually involves manually saving data to `UserDefaults` and has to be redone from scratch for each scenario.

 **WaitForIt** provides a simple declarative API allowing you to handle most of the possible scenarios without worrying about underlaying implementation.